Pirelli: Football

 Pirelli has a history of sponsoring football teams.
 Pirelli is well known for its long-term primary sponsorship of the Italian football club Inter Milan between 1995 and 2021.
 Pirelli previously appeared as a sponsor on the shirts of the Maltese football club Valletta for a short time.
 In reference to Brazil striker Ronaldo’s usual goal celebration of both arms outstretched, Pirelli ran a 1998 commercial in which he replaced the figure of Christ from the Christ the Redeemer statue that towers over his home city of Rio de Janeiro while in an Inter Milan strip.
 It was controversial with the Catholic Church.

 Pirelli's sponsorship of football teams is not limited to Europe, South America is a key market and as a result, successful clubs have also been sponsored by the tyre company.
 The Brazilian team Palmeiras, Uruguayan team Peñarol and Argentinian side Vélez Sársfield all had Pirelli as a shirt sponsor.
 When English football club Burton Albion Football Club built their new stadium in 2005, Pirelli became the title sponsor of the new ground.
 This was because the new stadium, named Pirelli Stadium lies next to the Pirelli factory in Burton-upon-Trent, Staffordshire, England.
 In 2009, Pirelli became the title sponsor of the Chinese Super League (CSL), China's top-tier football league.
 In 2012, the company became a major sponsor of the Russian Cup.

 Motorsport

 Pirelli is the event title sponsor of the Spanish and Hungarian Grands Prix and sponsored the 2018 French Grand Prix.
 The company was the title sponsor of the Pirelli World Challenge from 2011 to 2018.
 Pirelli supported rally with their FIA Pirelli Star Driver program as an initiative to support young rally drivers.
-It was the sole supplier in the top tier of World Rally Championship in 2008–2010, and is now a co-supplier with Michelin.
+It was the sole supplier in the top tier of World Rally Championship between 2008–2010 and 2021–2024.
 Since its first involvement in WRC in 1973, the manufacturer won 181 events, and produced 25 WRC Driver Champions including Colin McRae (1995), Petter Solberg (2003), Sébastien Loeb (2008–2010).
-Pirelli would again become the sole tyre supplier in all three tiers in 2021.
 Pirelli has also been a sponsor of rally and the late gymkhana driver Ken Block's Hoonigan Racing Division since 2010.